WELCOME!

 Koinonia Groups

-These groups of 4-12 members meet with trained leaders for biblically-based discussion, prayer, and as a launching pad to fellowship events.
+These groups of 4-12 members meet from September through May with trained leaders for biblically-based discussion, prayer, and as a launching pad to fellowship events.
 Women can join in one of two ways, and some women do both!

 1) Bible study.
 These groups in different rooms of the church following the teaching portion of Women’s Bible study, described above.